Myster-Ts-RPGs/Thellade-World/01 Campaign/04 Lore/02 Calendar/Events/Significant/The Sundering of Knowledge.md

 ## Overview

-A series of massive volcanic quakes and magical detonations during the Rising destroyed all arcane institutions in [[Boba]].
+A series of massive volcanic quakes and magical detonations during the Rising destroyed all arcane institutions in [[OneNote/Crossroads2025/Project 1 Archive/BobaNotes]].
 Over 95% of the city's Pre-Rising records were burned.
 Libraries such as the [[Aurionium Archive]] and the [[House Calvetra Repository]] were lost.
 This event defined the city's historical amnesia and opened it to post-Rising factional manipulation.

 ## Notes